- » Travel Tools

 - Your guide to using automatic ticket gates

-Automatic ticket gates are now installed at Blackpool North, Leeds, Bradford Interchange and Manchester Oxford Road.
+Automatic ticket gates are now installed at Blackpool North, Leeds, Bradford Interchange, Manchester Oxford Road and are being installed at Manchester Victoria (September 2014).

 Ticket Gates have helped us improve journeys at peak times and avoid congestion.
 Gates will also help us to reduce the number of passengers travelling without a ticket, improve security and discourage anti-social behaviour.